US announces sanctions on Nord Stream 2 | DW | 23.02.2022

 The pipeline, which runs from western Russia to northeastern Germany, had been sitting idle, pending certification from Germany and the European Union, ever since its completion in September last year.

-Most companies backed out of the project, with Russia's state-owned energy company Gazprom saying it would complete the project by itself.
-So it did, and in May 2020, President Biden waived sanctions on Gazprom in a bid to reset relations with Germany.
+Most companies backed out of the scheme, with Russia's state-owned energy company Gazprom saying it would complete the project alone.
+So it did, and in May 2021, President Biden waived sanctions on Gazprom in a bid to reset relations with Germany.

+Nord Stream 2 AG is a registered Swiss firm that belongs to Gazprom.
+Gazprom owns the entire pipeline but paid half the costs, with the rest shared by Shell, Austria's OMV, France's Engie and Germany's Uniper and Wintershall DEA.